Lesterpaintstheworld/terminal-velocity/research/redaction_report.md

-# Redaction Report

-## Redaction Agent Action Plan Summary
+# Redaction Agent Action Plan Summary

 This report outlines the actions taken by the Redaction Agent to identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy regulations.

-### Key Findings
+## Key Findings
-- **Narrative Consistency**: The narrative across chapters shows a coherent flow, but some character motivations need further development, particularly in relation to the Redaction Agent's actions.
 - **Sensitive Information Redacted**: All identified sensitive information related to economic frameworks, AI rights, and character interactions has been successfully redacted, ensuring compliance with privacy regulations.

 ### Proposed Modifications